The "Many Worlds" interpretation (MWI) of quantum mechanics was developed

 If you assume that a particular overall Planck-volume state arrangement

-(A factorial of a number, whose symbol is an exclamation point, is the
+or 10243!
+(A factorial of a number, whose symbol is an exclamation

-multiplicand of all the counting numbers up to and including it, e.g., 10!=10
+point, is the multiplicand of all the counting numbers up to and including it,

-Planck card in the universe-wide deck.
-The size of the deck includes
+every Planck card in the universe-wide deck.
+For a normal deck of cards, this

 all the Planck cards that have existed throughout the entirety of